-Is there a best dark rum for baking traditional rum cakes?
+What is the perfect rum for an amazing rum cake?
 Many would say that there is no definitive answer, and that the perfect dark rum for any given person might be different depending on their taste preference.

 Another thing to keep in mind is how much sugar content there will be in the result after baking with it.
 If this is not taken into consideration beforehand, tart baked goods may end up becoming overly sweet!
-You should also take into account any other ingredients that might clash or work well together with different flavors of rum – such as using spiced rum when adding
+You should also take into account any other ingredients that might clash or work well together with different flavors of rum.

 I love making and eating rum balls!
 I have a really great recipe that’s perfect for Xmas day.
 The first time you try these sweets, be warned: they’re absolutely addictive.
 Thankfully my wife loves them equally so we can enjoy plenty of homemade treats without feeling guilty about it…